yijiaxue1202/STAT293-Final-Project/README.md

 This project investigates the association between **longitudinal biomarker trajectories** and **renal graft failure** among kidney transplant patients.

 We apply **joint longitudinal–survival modeling** to assess how the evolution of multiple biomarkers over time influences the risk of graft failure.
-This framework allows us to simultaneously model repeated biomarker measurements and survival outcomes while accounting for informative dropout and cross-biomarker dependence.
+This framework allows us to simultaneously model repeated biomarker measurements and survival outcomes while accounting for cross-biomarker dependence.

 The primary objective is to quantify the strength of the association between biomarker trajectories and the hazard of renal graft failure.